 |4||125% Max $3,125||Visit Site

 Is It Legal To Bet Online At Sportsbooks That Take American Express?

 Yes!
 All the reputable American Express betting sites listed here accept players from the United States (18+), and there are no federal gambling laws that bar US residents from gambling on sports for real money over the Internet.
 While about one-third of all US states offer domestic sports betting options, even these have no laws barring the use of overseas sportsbooks.

-There is a caveat: For AmEx users living in Washington and Connecticut, those states have nominal prohibitions against online gambling, which includes betting on sports over the Internet.
+There is a caveat: For AmEx users living in Washington, the state has nominal prohibitions against online gambling, which includes betting on sports over the Internet.
 These laws are historically unenforced and you’re not likely to ever get in trouble for participating, but we still advise following all local gaming mandates.